ian-mcquade/SalesloftOauthApp/README.md

 ## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Contributions are welcome!
+Please feel free to submit a Pull Request.
 Thanks!

 ---